The Eta Aquarid meteor shower is an annual meteor shower that occurs each May in the night sky.

-The Eta Aquarids are one of two annual showers caused by Halley's Comet.
-(The other one is the Orionids, in October.)
-They are named after their apparent "radiant" point in the constellation Aquarius, near one of its brightest stars, Eta Aquarii.
+It is one of two annual showers caused by pieces of Halley's Comet.
+The other one is the Orionid meteor shower (opens in new tab), which flies by in October.
+The Eta Aquarids are named after their apparent "radiant" point in the constellation Aquarius, near one of its brightest stars, Eta Aquarii.

-Eta Aquarids are best visible in the hours before dawn and, due to the southern area of the sky in which the radiant appears, are more readily visible from the tropical and southern hemisphere regions.
+Eta Aquarids are best visible in the hours before dawn and are more readily visible from the tropical and southern hemisphere regions.

 Skywatchers can expect the best show possible if they go outside around 2 a.m. or 3 a.m. and gaze somewhat away from the radiant in the constellation Aquarius.
 Looking away from where the shower is centered shows longer trails of meteors.
-A typical Aquarid moves at about 44 miles (66 kilometers) per second, according to NASA.
-Aquarius can be observed from these coordinates:
+A typical Aquarid meteor is rather fast, moving at about 44 miles (66 kilometers) per second, according to NASA.
+You can find Aquarius at these coordinates:

 - Right ascension: 23 hours